Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_servers/scaled_deployment/vmware_scaled_powercli_win/_index.md

 - Install VMware PowerCLI

-  > **NOTE: This guide was tested with the latest version of PowerCLI as of date (12.0.0) but earlier versions are expected to work as well**
+  > **Note:** This guide was tested with the latest version of PowerCLI as of date (12.0.0) but earlier versions are expected to work as well.

   - Supported PowerShell Versions - VMware PowerCLI 12.0.0 is compatible with the following PowerShell versions:
     - Windows PowerShell 5.1